srv48/ytmusic_wrapped/README.md

 Extract the zip file somewhere you can point a terminal to it.
 <br>
 Then download a history file from Google My Activity containing your YouTube Watch History.

+### NOTE: You must either switch your account language to English so the script can properly match strings in your history file, or edit the script to match your language.
+Specifically, you must change the strings and indexes in the `should_not_ignore` function as well as the indexes in the `parse_json` function.
 <br>

 To download a history file: